-LTC's radiography program and its clinical education settings shared in the development of the program and share in its success.
-Students work in close association with the registered technologists.
+LTC's radiography program and our clinical partners share in not only the development of the program but also in the student's success.
+Students work in close association with the registered radiologic technologists.
 The program director, clinical coordinator, and adjunct faculty teach classes.
-Progression through the clinical experiences is coordinated by the program director and clinical coordinator through the clinical preceptors based on a documented clinical education plan.
-As the student progresses through the program, a variety of clinical hours are provided to ensure the student a variety of exposure including evenings, weekend, and summer clinical assignments.
+Progression through the clinical experiences is coordinated by the program director and clinical coordinator in collaboration with the clinical preceptors, based on a documented clinical education plan.
+As the student progresses through the program, a variety of clinical hours encompass the entire imaging work experiences by providing the students with evenings, weekend, and summer clinical assignments.